moechofe/lowresrmx/asset.dev/manual.md

         instruction...
     end sub

-This will define a procedure called `name` and can optionnaly received a list of values from the `parameters` list.
+This will define a procedure called `name` and can optionnaly received a list of `parameters`.

 Syntax of the `parameters` list:

     (identifier[$][()], identifier[$][()]...)

-Hm, it's a mess, let's explain this.
+Hm, it's a mess!
+Let me explain this.
 A parameter is always a `identifier` and can be followed by the type of value it contains.
 The list of possibilities are:

 - a number: `my_num`
 - a string: `my_str$`